- Books, Literature, and Writing»

 My 5th published book--a unique historical novel:

-I'm really so please to have, with the help of the good LORD, published my 5th book, which is a unique historical novel, called "THE CHRISTMAS VICTORY, A Gem of a Sermon All Wrapped Up in A Historical Novel."
+I'm really so pleased to have, with the help of the good LORD, published my 5th book, which is a unique American historical novel, called "The Christmas Victory, A Gem of a Sermon All Wrapped Up in A Historical Novel."
 So, of course, I'm making this page to help in promoting my new book.
 So, I hope you will check out all the information here about it.
 (First read about how I came to write this novel In module below and why it is unique in the next text module), and if it seems pleasing to you, perhaps purchase a copy---or two or three (it makes a nice gift too!).

 How I came to write my new historical novel: